sashalex007/Textract-Wave-Invoicing-Server/README.md

 This application is build on Nodejs, so you could run it on a server or locally.

+I would have like this to be sleeker, but for this to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (i tell you which ones).

 Guide:

 1. Setup your AWS CLI and credentials (and setup access to S3 and Textract) https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions